asnov/jasmine-testrail-reporter/README.md

 Reports Jasmine test results to [TestRail](http://www.gurock.com/testrail/)

-#How to use
+# How to use

+`npm install jasmine-testrail-reporter --save-dev`
+or
+`yarn add jasmine-testrail-reporter --dev`

-The best way to pass parameters to the reporter is by environment variables:
+Then the best way to pass parameters to the reporter is by environment variables:

-TESTRAIL_USERNAME - used to form URL, like <username>.testrail.io
+TESTRAIL_USERNAME - used to form URL, like \<username>.testrail.io
 TESTRAIL_EMAIL
 TESTRAIL_PASSWORD - API key
 TESTRAIL_PROJECT_ID - number | 'first' | 'last', default = 'first' (the results will be saved to your first project in the TestRail project list)